Ollie’s Bargain Outlet (NASDAQ:OLLI) Updates Q2 2022 Earnings Guidance

 Ollie’s Bargain Outlet (NASDAQ:OLLI – Get Rating) updated its second quarter 2022 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $0.32-$0.35 for the period, compared to the consensus earnings per share estimate of $0.33.
 The company issued revenue guidance of $450.00 million-$460.00 million, compared to the consensus revenue estimate of $449.35 million.
 Ollie’s Bargain Outlet also updated its FY 2022 guidance to $1.83-$1.98 EPS.

-A number of analysts have recently weighed in on OLLI shares.
-Royal Bank of Canada upgraded shares of Ollie’s Bargain Outlet from a sector perform rating to an outperform rating and increased their target price for the stock from $47.00 to $65.00 in a report on Thursday, June 9th.
-Wells Fargo & Company set a $70.00 price target on shares of Ollie’s Bargain Outlet in a research report on Monday, June 20th.
-UBS Group increased their target price on Ollie’s Bargain Outlet to $55.00 in a report on Thursday, June 9th.
-KeyCorp reduced their price target on Ollie’s Bargain Outlet from $83.00 to $75.00 and set an overweight rating for the company in a research report on Thursday, March 24th.
-Finally, Bank of America upgraded Ollie’s Bargain Outlet from an underperform rating to a buy rating and increased their target price for the stock from $30.00 to $75.00 in a research report on Friday, May 20th.
-Two equities research analysts have rated the stock with a sell rating, six have given a hold rating and eight have issued a buy rating to the company.
-According to MarketBeat.com, Ollie’s Bargain Outlet presently has a consensus rating of Hold and a consensus price target of $63.53.
+A number of research firms have issued reports on OLLI.
+Citigroup increased their price target on Ollie’s Bargain Outlet from $43.00 to $55.00 and gave the stock a neutral rating in a report on Thursday, June 9th.
+Royal Bank of Canada raised Ollie’s Bargain Outlet from a sector perform rating to an outperform rating and upped their target price for the stock from $47.00 to $65.00 in a research report on Thursday, June 9th.
+KeyCorp lowered their target price on Ollie’s Bargain Outlet from $83.00 to $75.00 and set an overweight rating on the stock in a research report on Thursday, March 24th.
+Craig Hallum raised Ollie’s Bargain Outlet from a hold rating to a buy rating and upped their target price for the stock from $43.00 to $75.00 in a research report on Wednesday, June 8th.
+Finally, Truist Financial upped their target price on Ollie’s Bargain Outlet from $38.00 to $40.00 and gave the stock a hold rating in a research report on Thursday, June 9th.
+Two equities research analysts have rated the stock with a sell rating, six have issued a hold rating and eight have issued a buy rating to the company.
+Based on data from MarketBeat.com, the stock presently has an average rating of Hold and a consensus price target of $63.87.

 Ollie's Bargain Outlet Holdings, Inc operates as a retailer of brand name merchandise.
 The company offers housewares, bed and bath, food, floor coverings, health and beauty aids, books and stationery, toys, and electronics; and other products, including hardware, candy, clothing, sporting goods, pet and lawn, and garden products.